Add comment January 12th, 2012 Headsman

 That was Wurzburg.
 But back where the allegation originated, writes H.C.
 Erik Midelfort, “the discovery in Mergentheim that children might be guilty of witchcraft was to have serious consequences.”

 Like a fresh plague outbreak, a witch persecution broke out in Mergentheim and neighboring Markelsheim, with some schoolchildren hounded by inquisitors within a few weeks of their compatriot’s execution over in Wurzburg.
 From there, it became epidemic all over town.
 By October 1628, the first witches were shrouded in flames for their neighbors’ edification.
-Over the course of 1629, the peak year for the Mergentheimer Hexenprozess, 91 humans died on the areas scaffolds as Satanic wizards — not counting those who were tortured to death.
+Over the course of 1629, the peak year for the Mergentheimer Hexenprozess, 91 humans were put to death as Satanic wizards — not counting those who were tortured to death.

 Our victim today was big game, a wealthy city elite, and she wasn’t the only such.
 These must have made some kind of hedgerow gossip, but the general hysteria of the place made it dangerous to sustain any public controversy even about the downfall of the recently well-connected.